A brief guide to fix ERR_CONNECTION_REFUSED in Chrome.

 #3.
 Clear Chrome Cache & Cookies:

-Clearing Chrome Cache and Cookies sometimes interrupt with the browser and cause errors.
-Clearing them frees up hard disk space and can possibly eliminate error.
+Clearing Chrome Cache and Cookies sometimes interrupt the browser and cause errors.
+Clearing them frees up hard disk space and can possibly eliminate errors.

 - Open Chrome

 - Click 3 dots on the above right-hand corner